How to Create an ISO File from a Folder

 This file can then by “mounted” as a virtual CD/DVD.

-How To Create An ISO Image File From A Folder
+How to Create an ISO Image File from a Folder

 First thing you’ll need is some software that’s capable of creating ISO files from folders.
 There’re lots of programs that can do it, so if you already have something, use that.